sudo rmmod pcspkrUpdate: It is better to do,

 fi

-curl -u username:password -d status="the message" http://twitter.com/statuses/update.xml
+curl -u username:password -d status="the message" http://twitter.com/statuses/update.xml.bashrc file.# function to tweet

 tweet() {